When a Car Accident Claim Exceeds Insurance Limits in Florida

 Post-Accident Asset Protection

 Florida law does not prohibit asset protection planning after a car accident has occurred.
 A defendant can still take steps to maximize exemptions and reduce the pool of non-exempt assets available to a future judgment creditor.
-Common post-accident strategies include paying down a mortgage on homestead property, consolidating individually held bank accounts into a tenants by the entireties account, maximizing contributions to exempt retirement accounts, and using non-exempt cash to purchase a protected annuity.
+Common post-accident strategies include paying down a homestead mortgage, consolidating individually held bank accounts into a tenants by the entireties account, increasing exempt retirement contributions, and using non-exempt cash to purchase a protected annuity.

 Post-accident planning must be conducted carefully.
 Florida Statute § 222.30 restricts conversions of non-exempt assets to exempt assets when the conversion is made with the intent to hinder, delay, or defraud creditors.
 A court evaluating whether a particular conversion was fraudulent will consider the timing, the amount, and whether the debtor retained enough non-exempt assets to pay existing obligations.
 Asset protection planning conducted in good faith and within the boundaries of the statute remains lawful, but the closer the planning occurs to an anticipated judgment, the more scrutiny it will receive.